nicklockwood/iCarousel/README.md

 	- (UIView *)carousel:(iCarousel *)carousel viewForItemAtIndex:(NSUInteger)index;

 Return a view to be displayed at the specified index in the carousel.
-Unlike UITableView, there is no dequeuing system for iCarousel item views, but you should ensure that each time the `carousel:viewForPageAtIndex:` method is called, it returns a new view instance, as returning multiple copies of the same view may cause display issues with the carousel.
+Unlike UITableView, there is no dequeuing system for iCarousel item views, but you should ensure that each time the carousel:viewForPageAtIndex: method is called, it returns a new view instance, as returning multiple copies of the same view may cause display issues with the carousel.

 The iCarouselDataSource protocol has the following optional methods:

 	- (NSUInteger)numberOfPlaceholdersInCarousel:(iCarousel *)carousel;

 Returns the number of placeholder views to display in the carousel.
 Placeholder views are intended to be used when the number of items in the carousel is too few to fill the carousel width, and you wish to display something in the empty space.
 They move with the carousel and behave just like any other carousel item, but they do not count towards the numberOfItems value, and cannot be set as the currently selected item.
-Placeholders are hidden when wrapping is enabled.
-Placeholders appear on either side of the carousel items.
-For n placeholder views, the first n/2 items will appear to the left of the item views and the next n/2 will appear to the right.
-You can have an odd number of placeholders, in which case the carousel will be asymmetrical. **Note: the behaviour for placeholders has changed since version 1.2.x - the number of placeholders value now refers to the total number, not the number on each side.**
+Note that the placeholders are mirrored on either side of the carousel, so if you only need one placeholder on either side of the real items, return a value of 1, not 2.
+Also, note that placeholder views cannot be used with a wrapped carousel type.

-	- (UIView *)carousel:(iCarousel *)carousel placeholderViewAtIndex:(NSUInteger)index;
+	- (UIView *)carouselPlaceholderView:(iCarousel *)carousel;

 Return a view to be displayed as the placeholder view.
-As with the regular item views, you must return a unique view instance for each call to `carouselPlaceholderView:` to avoid display issues. **Note: the protocol and behaviour for placeholders has changed since version 1.2.x - they are no longer mirrored, so it is possible to provide visually distinct views for each placeholder.**
+Placeholder views should be identical as they may be displayed in any order, however, as with the regular item views, you must return a unique view instance for each call to carouselPlaceholderView: to avoid display issues.

 The iCarouselDelegate protocol has the following optional methods: